jinyugao/jinyugao.github.io/_pages/about.md

   - /about.html
 ---

-I am now an Research Assistant surpervised by [Prof. Yi Bu](https://buyi08.wixsite.com/yi-bu) at the Department of Information Management, Peking University, China.
+I am now a Research Assistant surpervised by [Prof. Yi Bu](https://buyi08.wixsite.com/yi-bu) at the Department of Information Management, Peking University, China.
 I have obtained a master degree in management from School of Economics and Management University Chineses Academy of Sciences.
 My master thesis focus on  the mobility of scientists and their scientific outputs.
-My research interests lie in innovation, science of science and network analysis.
+My research interests lie in science of science and network analysis.

 Education
 ======
-School of Economics and Management, University of Chinese Academy of Sciences, Beijing, China Master in Corporate Management, GPA: 3.79/4.0
+-School of Economics and Management, University of Chinese Academy of Sciences, Beijing, China -Master in Corporate Management, GPA: 3.79/4.0
-School of Finance, Tianjin University of Finance and Economics, Tianjin, China Bachelor in Financial Engineering, GPA: 3.64/4.0
+-School of Finance, Tianjin University of Finance and Economics, Tianjin, China -Bachelor in Financial Engineering, GPA: 3.64/4.0